IG-Group/swagger-search/README.md

 See the [uberjar code](standalone/com/ig/swagger/search/standalone.clj) as guide about how you can use it as a library.

-## Known issues
+## Known limitations

 1. No support for OpenAPI 3.0.
-1. Swagger 1.2 just indexes the url.
+1. Swagger 1.2 and below just indexes the url.
-1. Not tested with Swagger < 1.2.
 1. Index is stored in memory.

 ## Development